cybersecuritystream/cybersecuritystream.github.io/docs/blog/posts/crc-2025-edition.md

 __Sign-up!__

-If you have been waiting the whole year for a new edition of our Cybersecurity training, this time has come!
+If you have been waiting the whole year for a new edition of our "*Cybersecurity - defense in modern organizations*" training, this time has come!
 Registration is finally open!

 <!-- more -->
 Check [this page](../../crc/2025/index.md) to learn more about what we prepared for you this year, or click the button below right away!